 The Flåm Railway in Norway ranks high on every list of Europe's most beautiful train rides and this is well deserved.
 It branches off from the Bergen Line (the railway connecting Oslo with Bergen which itself is a very scenic route) at the small station of Myrdal and descends to Flåm on the Aurlandsfjord.
 While Myrdal is located at 863 meters, Flåm is almost at sea level at only 2 meters, resulting in an extraordinary steep maximum gradient of 5,5 percent.
 This steep gradient of the line with its many twists, turns and tunnels, in combination with the setting in the unique landscape of Flåmsdalen valley are probably the main reasons why a trip with the Flåm Railway is considered a must for every visitor to Norway.

-Tickets, Fares and Schedules
+Tickets, fares and schedules

 Apart from single or return tickets you can also buy "Norway in a Nutshell" tickets for your trip with Flåm Railway.
 These are combined rail, ferry and bus tickets available for five different routes between Oslo and Bergen, all including the Flåm Railway as well as a ferry trip from Flåm through Aurlandsfjord and Nærøyfjord to Gudvangen.
 From Gudvangen a bus shuttle brings you to Voss, where you can get on a train to Bergen or Oslo.
-Tickets are available at NSB stations or online: ACP Rail
+Tickets are available at VY stations or book online: ACP Rail or VY.

 If you are travelling with a rail pass, buy separate single tickets for all three legs of the route:

 Gudvangen - Voss: 110 NOK

 How to include Flåm Railway in your trip through Norway